fofoRS/java-virtual-thread/README.md

 `java -Djdk.tracePinnedThreads=full <java_program>`

-you can use **short** if you don't want to pring the whole stack trace.
+you can use **short** if you don't want to print the whole stack trace.